 2. The MCPTT user at MCPTT client 1 performs the broadcast group call procedure as specified in 10.6.2.5.2.

-3. If the broadcast group call is based on the preconfigured group, the MCPTT client 1 initiates the preconfigured group regroup cancellation procedure using preconfigured groups as specified in 10.6.2.9.2.2.
+3. If the broadcast group call is made on the regroup group 4, the MCPTT client 1 initiates the preconfigured group regroup cancellation procedure as specified in 10.6.2.9.2.2.

 10.6.2.12 User regroup with preconfigured group